aaradhyasinghgaur/CNN_for_MNIST_from_scratch/README.md

 **Training -** The dataset contains 60,000 images for training and 10,000 for testing .
 I've splitted the training dataset further into two parts validation dataset for 6000 images and training dataset for 54,000.
-For each mini batch of 2000 images the model is being trained for epoch = 10 and learning rate = 0.001 After training the complete dataset of 54,000 images the validation set giing the accuracy of 96.75 %.
+For each mini batch of 2000 images the model is being trained for epoch = 10 and learning rate = 0.001 After training the complete dataset of 54,000 images the validation set giving the accuracy of 96.75 %.

 ![Example Image](https://github.com/kyra-09/CNN_for_MNIST_from_scratch/blob/main/Screenshot%20(152).png)

-**Testing -** On testing the dataset of 10,000 images it is giving final accuracy of 97 % which is described is more than good accuracy for MNIST dataset.
+**Testing -** On testing the dataset of 10,000 images it is giving final accuracy of 97 % which is described as more than good accuracy for MNIST dataset.

 -----------